 Approximate System Cost

-These are approximate cost prices when sourcing the major components directly from China on Aliexpress.
+These are approximate cost prices from several years ago (pre Covid) when I sourced the major components directly from China on Aliexpress.

 - $200 – LCD monitor – bought locally